Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Causal framework for HTE evaluation

-We begin by introducing a general framework for assessing treatment effect heterogeneity.
-We use a formal approach based on the causal language to define heterogeneous treatment and subgroup effects, which provides a unifying framework for RCT and observational studies.
+We use a formal approach based on the causal language to define the heterogeneous treatment and subgroup effects, which provides a unifying framework for RCT and observational studies.
 First, we express the individual treatment effect for a binary or continuous outcome $Y$ in terms of potential outcomes (PO)\cite{Neyman1923, Rubin1974} as

 where $Y_i(t)$, $t\in \{0,1\}$, is a PO that would have been observed, had the $i$th subject been treated (possibly contrary to the fact) with the treatment $T=t$ (in a RCT, $t=0$ and $t=1$ correspond to the control and experimental treatments, respectively).
 We assume \textit{consistency} of the potential and observed outcomes implied by a more general \textit{Stable Unit Treatment Value Assumption}\cite{Rubin1978} (SUTVA):